oltodosel/interSubs/README.md

 interSubs
 =========

 v.
-1.9
+1.10

 Interactive subtitles for `mpv`, that was made to help study languages.
 Easily tweaked and customizable.

-- Uses http://pons.com/ for translation and http://linguee.com/ redirecting to browser by click.
+ - Uses http://pons.com/ or http://reverso.net/ for translation and http://linguee.com/ redirecting to browser by click.
 - Linguee, unlike Pons, bans excessive usage by IP, so don't overuse it or write scrapping functions for it.
 - Pons has an API, but it's limited to 1k requests per month, so scraping it is.
 -